north2arctic/north2arctic.github.io/_posts/2021-05-31-rounding-malaspina-glacier.md

 <figure>
     <img src="/assets/images/05-31/forest.jpg">
     <figcaption>
 The Malaspina Glacier extends all the way ocean, but covered by a forest that grows on a thin layer of soil on top the ice.
-We could only see the ice in this on spot, where the trees had to adapt to the changing glacier and rarely grew straight.
+We could only see the ice at this spot, where the trees had to adapt to the changing glacier and rarely grew straight.
     </figcaption>
 </figure>